 Chartreuse Color Combinations

-Chartreuse and Red/Orange - Combining chartreuse with reds and oranges is a great way to create a fun and friendly environment.
-When mixed together the two are inherently playful.
+Combining chartreuse with reds and oranges is a great way to create a fun and friendly environment.
+When mixed together, the two are inherently playful.
 Try tossing some deep orange accent pillows on a chartreuse sofa for an easy mix.

-Chartreuse and White - White has the ability to tone down any other color and give it a light, spring-like feel and chartreuse is no different.
+White has the ability to tone down any other color and give it a light, spring-like feel, and chartreuse is no different.
 Combine chartreuse and white for a fresh and airy look.